Spanish Mission Style - Interior Design Guide

 -

-Go for wrought iron chandeliers, lantern pendants, or sconces with amber-hued glass.
-Dim bulbs create atmosphere in the evenings; let in natural daylight for a relaxed, open feeling during the day.
+Opt for wrought iron chandeliers or lantern pendant lights and wall sconces with amber-hued glass.
+Use dim bulbs to create atmosphere in the evening and let the daylight in to make it feel more relaxed and open during the day.

 -